 My academic career began in the Honours BA programme in psychology at York University where I trained in experimental social psychology.
-Developing an awareness of the theoretical and analytic constraints of psychology, particularly in its application to my own substantive interests in gender, sexuality, and HIV/AIDS, I decided to pursue an MA in a psychology programme at Wilfrid Laurier University that was open to critical theory and qualitative research paradigms.
+Developing an awareness of the theoretical and analytic constraints of psychology, particularly in its application to my own substantive interests in gender, sexuality, and HIV/AIDS, I decided to pursue an MA in a psychology programme at Wilfrid Laurier University that was open to critical perspectives and qualitative research paradigms.
 It was there that I was introduced to epistemological debates in social science methodology and I shifted my focus to qualitative methods.
 Following the completion of my MA, I returned to Toronto and pursued a PhD in the Dalla Lana School of Public Health in the Faculty of Medicine, University of Toronto, where I engaged in medical sociology and critical public health.
 I further developed analytic skills in social constructionist approaches to qualitative research, and in particular, discursive analyses, which I then applied to the field of gay men’s health and HIV/AIDS.
 Upon the completion of my doctorate in 2007, I joined the Department of Sociology at Wilfrid Laurier University first as contract faculty and then, in 2008, as full-time faculty.
 I spent two research leaves (in 2010 and 2015) as Visiting Professor in the Department of Sociology at the University of California, Santa Barbara where I trained in conversation analysis.

 From 2000 to 2010, I served in various research roles across the health service sector and academic health units: The HIV Social, Behavioural, and Epidemiological Studies Unit, the Centre for Addictions and Mental Health, the AIDS Committee of Toronto, the Polaris Seroconversion Study, St. Michael’s Hospital, and the Department of Health Studies and Gerontology at the University of Waterloo.
 Since 2011, I have collaborated extensively with